RayRuizhiLiao/joint_chestxray/README.md

 ## Radiology report pre-processing

-We extract the *impressions*, *findings*, *conclusion* and *recommendation* sections from the radiology reports.
-If none of these sections are present in the report, we use the *final report* section.
+We extract the *Impressions*, *Findings*, *Conclusion* and *Recommendation* sections from the radiology reports.
+If none of these sections are present in the report, we use the *Final Report* section.

 ## Regex and expert labeling